-Doing Business measures the procedures, time and cost for a small to medium-size limited liability company to start up and operate formally.
-To make the data comparable across 185 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people within the first month of operations.
-The most recent round of data collection for the project was completed in June 2012.
+Doing Business measures the number of procedures, time and cost for a small and medium-size limited liability company to start up and formally operate.
+To make the data comparable across 189 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people within the first month of operations.
+The most recent round of data collection for the project was completed in June 2013 with the exception of Transparency data that was last updated in June 2012.
 Read the methodology.

 Use the tabs to view Starting a Business data and analysis, reform summaries, frequent questions and related resources.

 Click on economy name for detailed information.
 Click on column headers to sort.